 Be insightful, wise and measured.
 And in small doses.
 Many people are overloaded with the volume of communication they’re trying to manage as well as learning new tech, behaviours and, for many, home schooling (which brings up its own issues around computer access and internet overload).

 Understand that people respond to uncertainty and change quite differently.
-Keep this in mind when communicating online (and on the phone).
+Keep this in mind when communicating online (and on the phone) with pool builders at so cal custom pools & spas, California.
 Listen (read carefully) to what the other person is saying, or not saying.

 These and many more questions need to be considered and answered rather than left to chance while execution needs to be encapsulated in a strategy to communicate clearly, with empathy and in a timely way.
 By doing this you will stand out from other leaders and managers during this downturn.